NZRS/wavetrace/README.md

 # WaveTrace #

-This application allows for bacth processing of radio propagation modelling.
+This application allows for batch processing of radio propagation modelling.
 It takes a CSV as input and generates the following:

 1. A KML file with a georeferenced image for sue in the likes of Google Earth.
 2. A raster file suitable for use in GIS packages.